 Death Is Just A Feeling

 A short thriller-horror film about parents who can't let go of their child.
-Coming to festivals in 2018!
+The score is for solo piano and voice.
+Coming to festivals 2018/19!

 Cups is a short horror-comedy about a man who learns the value of recycling the hard way.
 The score includes classic horror influences through to spaghetti western style music.

 A one-woman, feminist thriller with teeth and guts.
-After premiering at Brussels International Fantasy Film Festival in April 2018, Joanne will be coming to festivals worldwide through the rest of the year.
+After premiering at Brussels International Fantasy Film Festival in April 2018, The Bellweather will be distributed by Giant Pictures and Cardinal XD.
+The score is comprised of dissonant electronics, drones, and voices.

 Disavowed is a short thriller about Linus, a child of neglect who comes face to face with his past and must take control of his life in an unorthodox way.
 Disavowed won the "Outside The Box" and "Audience Choice" awards at Rack Festival in November 2016.
 The score was created using East West samples, and to illustrate Linus' growth, the music gradually morphs from classical to rock.